GrimBrew/PS2HDDTester/README.md

 ![](images/hddtester.png)

+Note: All data and screenshots in this post were performed using an official Sony network adapter with the BitFunx sata board.

 ## Compiling
 You'll need the latest version of [ps2sdk](https://github.com/ps2dev/ps2sdk) installed to compile HDDTester.
 After cloning the repository you can cd into the hddtester folder and run make.
 ```